ChandulaNethmal/chandulanethmal.github.io/_posts/2020-06-05-Moon_Illusion.md

 ## Is it the only reason?

 In the above section we discussed about one reason for moon to be appeared in different size than usual.
 However, it is not the only reason and super moons are not really show a huge size increment for human eyes.
-Anyway, at the super moon, you cannot catch a considareble apparent size increment of the moon but, its brightness increment will be very noticable and really beautiful.
+Anyway, at the super moon, you cannot catch a considerable apparent size increment of the moon but, its brightness increment will be very noticeable and really beautiful.

 There is another reason which the image processing inside human brain makes us to believe that "Whoa!
 Moon is HUGE today!".
 This is called as **the Moon Illusion** and in this article we are going to discuss the reasons behind it.